PASSOVER SCHEDULE FOR 2022

 We must remember all of these things.

-WE SEE THE LAMB OF GOD IN THE DELIVERANCE STORY
+WE SEE THE LAMB OF GOD

-OUR OBSERVANCE CONTINUES FOR SEVEN MORE DAYS
+SEVEN MORE DAYS OF OBSERVANCE

-Passover isn’t just one day!
+Passover season isn’t just one day.

 The most holy night of the year begins the most holy week of the year.

 My prayers go up for those who are alone and separated from all that is familiar tonight.
 May God’s Holy Spirit bring you comfort and rest.
+I ask God to intervene in the events of the world.
+I pray the faith of His people can overcome the weakness of our world leaders.